 If you are planning a tour or a visit to a major attraction, make sure those dates align and work with your itinerary.

 You can also do a quick hotel search to make sure that there are no surprises with hotel costs or availability.
 If you are booking your trip well in advance (4 months or earlier) this will be less of an issue.
-But at destinations like the Isle of Skye, the Lofoten Islands, the Cinque Terre, and islands in Croatia, hotels can sell out many months in advance, leaving either no availability or dreadful places that you normally wouldn’t consider.
+But at destinations like the Isle of Skye, the Lofoten Islands, the Cinque Terre, the islands in Croatia, and the south coast of Iceland, hotels can sell out many months in advance, leaving either no availability or dreadful places that you normally wouldn’t consider.